wjzhengsh/blockchain/develop_enterprise.md

 Now you can deploy your `.bna` file to the {{site.data.keyword.blockchainfull_notm}} Platform.

-1. Using the identity created in the previous step, deploy the business network using the following command:
+1. With the identity that is created in the previous step, deploy the business network by using the following command:

         composer network deploy -a myNetwork.bna -p bmx-hlfv1 -i admin -s anyString